nilason/grass-conda/README.md

 This is a script package for nearly automated build of GRASS GIS as a macOS application bundle (GRASS-x.x.app).

-The building script `build-grass.sh` will do all the steps – from initialising conda, creating App bundle, installing miniconda and dependencies to compiling and installing GRASS GIS – to end up with an installed GRASS.app in `/Applications`.
+The building script `build-grass.sh` will do all the steps – from activating conda environment, creating App bundle, installing miniconda and dependencies to compiling and installing GRASS GIS – to end up with an installed GRASS.app in `/Applications`.
 It can also create a compressed dmg file if so wished.